terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 }
 ```

-For a working example, please refer to the notebooks section in the tq42sdk repo: https://github.com/terra-quantum-public/tq42sdk/tree/main/notebooks.
+For a full working example, please refer to the notebooks section in the tq42sdk repo: https://github.com/terra-quantum-public/tq42sdk/tree/main/notebooks.

 ### 2. To use an https endpoint: